The Roots of Agriculture and Its Evolution

 Modern Advances and Their Unintended Costs

-Through 19th and 20th century innovations in agricultural practices, humanity has been able to produce more food crops than ever before.
+Through 19th and 20th-century innovations in agricultural practices, humanity has been able to produce more food crops than ever before.
 Extreme global hunger has been brought down tremendously.
-Through innovations in transportation, regions have access to food year round that was strictly seasonal in times past.
+Through innovations in transportation, regions now have year-round access to food that was strictly seasonal in times past.
 Want a peach in California in January?
 Have a Chilean peach, flown straight to your market!
 Want to squeeze one more harvest in for your cereal crops this year?
 Improved fertilizers and crop breeding can make that possible.

 However, as with all things, there are tradeoffs.
 Flying peaches from one hemisphere to the other racks up quite a cost in carbon dioxide emissions.
-Excessive nitrogen fertilizers leach excess nutrients into our waterways encouraging the growth of harmful cyanobacteria.
+Excessive use of nitrogen-based fertilizers leaches excess nutrients into our waterways, encouraging the growth of harmful cyanobacteria.
 And it is not only the environment that bears the costs.
 A peach picked unripe and flown halfway across the world is not going to be nearly as flavorful as one grown locally and harvested at its peak.

 The Turning Point: A Return to Thoughtful Agriculture

-By the middle of the twentieth century people started to notice some of the drawbacks of the explosion in agricultural technology.
-Certain bird and fish species were declining precipitously, and some of the vaunted gains in crop yields were diminishing.
-Serious cooks and connoisseurs of fine cuisine were noticing that the produce was not as flavorful as it was in times past.
-And, in the fields, the insects were evolving to tolerate the pesticides, requiring a cat and mouse game between the chemists and the pests.
+By the middle of the twentieth century, people began to notice some drawbacks of the agricultural technology boom.
+Certain bird and fish species were declining precipitously, and some of the vaunted gains in crop yields were beginning to diminish.
+Serious cooks and connoisseurs of fine cuisine also noticed that produce was not as flavorful as it had been in times past.
+In the fields, insects were evolving to tolerate pesticides, creating a constant cat-and-mouse game between chemists and pests.

-Farmers turned to a variety of theories of farming, some of which were based in mystical philosophies like those of Rudolf Steiner (biodynamic agriculture), and some rooted in the new scientific field of ecology.
-What these two different approaches had in common was the observation that the accumulation of poison in the environment had serious consequences, and that often, nature provides the solution to natural problems.
+Farmers turned to a variety of farming theories.
+Some were based on mystical philosophies, such as those of Rudolf Steiner (biodynamic agriculture), while others were rooted in the emerging scientific field of ecology.
+What these different approaches shared was the observation that the accumulation of poisons in the environment had serious consequences and that nature often provides solutions to natural problems.
+These ideas continue to influence sustainable vineyards in Napa Valley and modern eco friendly winemaking practices today.

 From Vineyards to Restaurants: The Organic Food Movement

-In Australia in the 1970s, a young grape grower resisted spraying for caterpillars and later discovered that local birds handled the problem for him—naturally and cost-effectively.
+In Australia in the 1970s, a young grape grower resisted spraying for caterpillars and later discovered that local birds handled the problem for him, naturally and cost-effectively.
+This kind of observation helped shape early thinking about organic vineyards in Napa and other farming approaches that work with nature rather than against it.

 Meanwhile, in Berkeley, California, 1971, Alice Waters opened Chez Panisse, a restaurant that would help pioneer the fresh, local, and eventually organic food movement.
 While her initial motivation was taste, it led her to the doorstep of organic farmers: